Giancarl021/Graph-Mailer/README.md

 # Graph-Mailer

-Microsoft Graph API client that send emails on behalf of a user by a CLI interface
+Microsoft Graph API client that send emails on behalf of a user using a CLI

 ## Installation